sapphiredev/framework/guides/getting-started/CreatingListeners.md

 Every piece (listeners, commands etc) in sapphire has a `container` which can be accessed via `this.container`.
 It is this container that contains the logger, the client and other properties.
-Here we access the logger via `this.container.logger` and call its `log` method to print a nicely formatted message in the console.
+Here we access the logger via `this.container.logger` and call its `info` method to print a nicely formatted message in the console.

 If everything was done correctly, now, whenever you launch your bot, you will see a message in the console.